 In general, the common recurring activities of the Committee in carrying out its oversight function are specified below.
 These functions are set forth as obligations under existing laws, rules and regulations with the understanding that the Committee may diverge from these obligations as consistent with changes in the applicable laws, rules and regulations.
 In particular, the Committee shall:

-- Meet and review with the outside auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the outside auditors with management, and the treatment preferred by the outside auditors.
+- Meet and review with the auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the auditors with management, and the treatment preferred by the auditors.

 - Prepare the report of the Committee required by the rules of the SEC to be included in the Company’s annual proxy statement.

-- Meet and review with management and the outside auditors the results of the annual audit and the audited financial statements to be included in the Company’s Annual Report on Form 10-K and Annual Report to Stockholders, review and consider with the outside auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees (“AS No. 1301”) and, based on the discussions with management and the outside auditors, recommend to the Board whether the audited financial statements should be included in the Company’s Annual Report on Form 10-K.
+- Meet and review with management and the auditors the results of the annual audit and the audited financial statements to be included in the Company’s Annual Report on Form 10-K and Annual Report to Stockholders, review and consider with the auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (“PCAOB”) and the SEC and, based on the discussions with management and the auditors, recommend to the Board whether the audited financial statements should be included in the Company’s Annual Report on Form 10-K.

-- Meet and review with management and the outside auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by AS No. 1301; this review may be conducted by the full Committee or the Chair of the Committee, and shall occur prior to the filing of the Company’s Quarterly Reports on Form 10-Q.
+- Meet and review with management and the auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by the applicable requirements of the PCAOB and the SEC ; this review may be conducted by the full Committee or the Chair of the Committee, and shall occur prior to the filing of the Company’s Quarterly Reports on Form 10-Q.

-- Review and discuss any earnings press releases, as well as any financial information and earnings guidance provided to analysts and rating agencies.
+- Review and discuss any earnings press releases (including any presentation of non-GAAP financial information) and, to the extent appropriate, any financial information and earnings guidance provided to analysts and rating agencies.

 - On an annual basis:

-- receive from the outside auditors a formal written statement delineating all relationships between the auditor and the Company consistent with applicable requirements of the Public Company Accounting Oversight Board (United States);
+- receive from the auditors a formal written statement delineating all relationships between the auditors and the Company consistent with applicable requirements of the PCAOB;

-- discuss with the outside auditors any such disclosed relationships and their impact on the outside auditor’s independence; and
+- discuss with the auditors any such disclosed relationships and their impact on the auditor’s independence; and

-- take appropriate action to oversee the independence of the outside auditor.
+- take appropriate action to oversee the independence of the auditors.

 - Determine and approve engagements of the auditors, prior to commencement of such engagements (unless in compliance with exceptions available under applicable laws and rules related to immaterial aggregate amounts of services), to perform: